apainintheneck/crystal-linenoise/README.md

 The `make lint` command checks for linting errors and the `make fix` command fixes them automatically.

-The `crystal docs` command can be used to build the docs locally.
+The `crystal docs` command can be used to build the docs locally or you can visit the [documentation website](https://apainintheneck.github.io/crystal-linenoise/) that gets generated automatically by the `.github/workflows/docs.yml` workflow.

 ## Contributing